christianyarwood62/javascript-basics-notes/objects-notes.md

 ### filter
 - find method looks for the first instance of an element and returns true
-- arr.filter(fn) returns an array of all matching elements
+- arr.filter(fn) returns an array of all matching elements, which can be less than the original array
 - syntax:
 ```
 let results = arr.filter(function(item, index, array) {